Help Center

 Custom API Connector Setup Guide

-This guide explains how to set up the Custom API connector in Strand to sync account data from any REST API.
+This guide explains how to set up the Custom API connector in Strand to sync account data, contacts, and pull usage events from any REST API.

 What this connector does